CodeDredd/laravel-soap/README.md

 This package provides an expressive, minimal API around the [Soap Client from Phpro](https://github.com/phpro/soap-client), allowing you to quickly make outgoing SOAP requests to communicate with other web applications.
 It is using [HTTPplug](http://httplug.io/) as handler with [Guzzle](https://github.com/php-http/guzzle6-adapter) as client.
 Some code is based/copied on/from [Laravel Http wrapper](https://github.com/illuminate/http).
-Tanks for inspiration :-)
+Thanks for inspiration :-)

 <a name="making-requests"></a>
 ## Making Requests

-To make requests, you may use the `call` method.
+To make requests, you may use the `call` method or your soap action through magic `__call`.
 First, let's examine how to make a basic `action` request:

     use CodeDredd\Soap\Facades\Soap;